-We adopted a Global Antitrust & Competition Policy to include riskbased, antitrust training to associates around the world, to help our associates identify and avoid areas of potential antitrust risk.
+We adopted a Global Antitrust & Competition Policy to include risk-based, antitrust training to associates around the world, to help our associates identify and avoid areas of potential antitrust risk.
 We also implemented consistent antitrust standards and controls that apply to our global business.
-Looking forward, our priority is to increase associate antitrust awareness to further foster conditions that help protect competition, enable open markets, and enhance productivity, innovation and value for customers.
+In the future, our priority is to increase associate antitrust awareness to further foster conditions that help protect competition, enable open markets, and enhance productivity, innovation and value for customers.